FPGA-Research-Manchester/fos/README.md

 ## License information

-This work is released as free to use and modify for non-commercial purposes as long as the original License and source is retained.
-The exact details of the license can be [here](./LICENSE.md).
+This work is released as free to use and modify for non-commercial purposes as long as the original license and source of development is retained.
+The exact details of the license can be found [here](./LICENSE.md).

 ## Get in Touch